Home Blog Third party cookies: What happens when websites share your data

 Third party cookies: What happens when websites share your data

-The internet runs on invisible handshakes between websites you visit and companies you've never heard of.
-Every time you browse, tiny files called third-party cookies track your movements across the web, building detailed profiles of your interests, habits, and behavior.
+The internet runs on invisible handshakes between websites you visit and companies you’ve never heard of.
+Every time you browse multiple sites, tiny files called Third-party cookies are created when a third-party website—such as an ad network or analytics provider—places cookies on the user's device.
+These cookies enable tracking of your movements across the web, building detailed profiles of your interests, habits, and behavior.

-These digital breadcrumbs follow you from site to site.
+These digital breadcrumbs follow you from site to site, tracking user activity and linking to your browsing history across different websites.
 They know you browsed for running shoes on Monday, read articles about cryptocurrency on Tuesday, and spent Wednesday evening shopping for vacation rentals.
-This isn't science fiction—it's happening right now, on every website you visit.
+This isn’t science fiction—it’s happening right now, on every website you visit.

 The advertising industry built a trillion-dollar ecosystem on this data collection.
 But user privacy concerns, regulatory pressure, and browser changes are forcing a major shift.
-Major web browsers are phasing out third-party cookies, leaving websites scrambling to find alternatives.
+As of 2024, all major web browser vendors had plans to phase out third-party cookies due to increasing privacy concerns and regulations.
+However, Google Chrome reversed this plan in July 2024, causing significant industry concern and uncertainty about the future of web tracking.

 What are third-party cookies exactly?

-Third-party cookies are HTTP cookies set by domains different from the website you're currently visiting.
-When you visit example.com and see an advertisement from adnetwork.com, that ad can place its own cookie on your browser—even though you're not directly interacting with adnetwork.com.
+Third-party cookies are HTTP cookies set by a different domain than the one shown in your browser's address bar.
+When you visit example.com and see an advertisement or embedded content from adnetwork.com (a different domain), that ad can place its own cookie on your browser—even though you’re not directly interacting with adnetwork.com.
+This process is known as using third party cookies for online tracking, advertising, and user profiling.

-Think of it like this: you're at a restaurant (first-party), but the music playing comes from a radio station (third-party).
+Think of it like this: you’re at a restaurant (first-party), but the music playing comes from a radio station (third-party).
 The radio station can now track that you were at that restaurant, at that time, listening to their content.
-Scale this across thousands of websites, and you have third-party cookie tracking.
+Even if your browser window has multiple tabs open, cookies can persist across sessions, depending on your browser settings.
+Using third party cookies allows companies to track users across different domains, not just the site in the address bar.

-Third-party cookies weren't originally designed for tracking.
+Third-party cookies weren’t originally designed for tracking.
+Party cookies are created when a website loads resources or scripts from a different domain, such as advertising networks, analytics providers, or social media plugins.
 They were created to enable legitimate cross-site functionality.
 But the advertising industry quickly realized their potential for building user profiles across multiple websites.

 How third-party cookies track users across websites

 The tracking process starts when you visit a website containing third-party content.
 This content might be advertisements, social media widgets, analytics scripts, or embedded videos.
+When such content loads, a third-party server may place cookies on your device via a JavaScript file.
 Each piece of third-party content can set cookies from its own domain.

 Here’s a simplified tracking scenario: